 While there’s no set frequency to follow for optimal results, you don’t want to be on the extreme ends of the spectrum when sending emails.

-Too many emails makes your emails predictable, annoying and easy to ignore.
+Too many emails make your emails predictable, annoying, and easy to ignore.
 Even if they don’t unsubscribe, your contacts will likely delete them without thinking twice

 Not sending enough emails makes you forgettable, however, and the results from your campaigns will be a shot in the dark and convey that you’re unfamiliar with your audience

 Send emails frequently, but not too frequently to keep prospects attention.
 Send no more than a couple of emails a week — even fewer, more targeted emails would be better — as opposed to an email every day (unless they sign up for your daily newsletter, of course)

 Segment your lists

 If you haven’t segmented your contact lists into more specific groups, it’s crucial that you take the time to do so.
 Segmented campaigns get 101% more clicks than non-segmented campaigns, as well as 14% higher open rates!